-Hims & Hers Health reports first-quarter loss amid strategic shift to weight-loss medications
+Hims & Hers Health Inc. reports first-quarter loss amid strategic pivot to weight-loss medications

 Here's what it means for you.

-Investors should be cautious as Hims & Hers navigates a challenging transition in its business model.
+Investors should be cautious as Hims & Hers navigates a challenging financial landscape.

 What happened

-Hims & Hers Health experienced a first-quarter loss and lower-than-expected sales.
+Hims & Hers posted a first-quarter loss and missed sales expectations amid rising costs.

 The Context